Wedding Cake Topper – How to Make Your Own!

 - Lightly sketch out your design on the wood.
 Then start to build your first layer is your base color layer.
 I filled in the blue and red for Spiderman and the flesh color and hair for Mary Jane.
 Try not to layer the paint too thick.

 3. Next, start filling in the details, the clothing, the textures, the more critical, less fine details.

 4. Finally, the last details.
 Faces, decals, symbols, and smiles.

-Painting took about 2 hours to complete, this us depending on your design and the details you choose to incorporate.
-This cost about $6.00 and if you have everything in stock already, it could cost you nothing!
+The painting took about 2 hours to complete, depending on your design and the details you chose to incorporate.
+This cost about $6.00, and if you have everything in stock already, it could cost you nothing!

 It was a great way to personalize something in my wedding that meant a lot to the two of us!

 The figures are adaptable for any party that needs a fun and unique topper!

 Such a fun and different way to present something new doesn’t take a ton of time or artistic talent.
 It is could even be adapted to paint your family!

 Let me know what you end up making!

 XOXOX – Jesy

 The entirety of the blog is my opinion and no monetary compensation in any way for my review or recommendations.

 I believe in blog transparency and letting you know everything that goes into making or creating content.

 Any products that I mention or patterns that I use; I will give full credit to the publisher, designer, fabric company, etc.